aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

     ./solarflare-deploy.sh
     ```
     * Note: This function is defined in templates/solarflare-master.yaml.
 The solarflare-pkg.sh and solarflare-deploy.sh
-    builds and uploads code for a Lambda function that will start with 'qna-'.
-The QnABot fulfillment lambda function is
+    builds and uploads code for a Lambda function that will start with the name 'qna-'.
-    given permissions to call other functions that start with 'qna'.

 ### Lambda Hook Inputs and Return structure